Kauri walkers' camp

 - You can access Cooloola Great Walk from the south (Noosa North Shore) and from the north (near Rainbow Beach).

-- At Rainbow Beach visit the Manta Ray barge office, Shell service station, Rainbow Beach caravan park (BP service station) or the Rainbow Beach Tourist Information Centre for camping permits and other information (business hours only).
+- At Rainbow Beach visit the Manta Ray barge office or Shell service station for camping permits and other information (business hours only).

 - At Tewantin (southern access), visit the Great Sandy Information Centre, located near the Noosa River ferry on Moorindil Street for camping permits and other information (business hours only).